Red Peters

 Douglas Stevens, better known by his stage name Red Peters, is an American musician and comedian.
 He has released two albums and three compilations.
-He was the host of The Red Peters Comedy Music Hour from 2005–2013 on Sirius XM, and a frequent guest on The Howard Stern Show.
+He was the host of The Red Peters Comedy Music Hour from 2005–2013 on SiriusXM, and a frequent guest on The Howard Stern Show.

 Early career

 Stevens attended Massachusetts College of Art and Design in Boston from 1968–1971, majoring in film.
 He was one of the original students of The Studio For Interrelated Media.

 Stevens left art school in late 1971 to go on the road with his first music group, Gross National Productions (or "GNP") as lead vocalist under the stage name "Matt Maverick."
 GNP recorded their debut album, "P Flaps and Low Blows" on Metromedia Records in 1972; the album was produced by George "Shadow" Morton and John Linde.
 Off the album, the band toured nationally, both headlining as well as opening for major acts such as Lee Michaels, Tommy James, Sha Na Na, Badfinger, Spirit, Jeremy Steig, Muddy Waters, John Lee Hooker, the Mahavishnu Orchestra, and Frank Zappa and the Mothers of Invention.

 Following GNP's breakup, Stevens (under the name "Red Stevens") co-wrote and directed the rock comedy musical theater production Rockfights – Rich Amusement, which played at the Overland Theater in Boston in 1976.